Malaval-Ren/scbeditor2/README.md

 [Homebrew](https://brew.sh/)

 - Create Release :
-A complete release could be created with "Delivery.sh".
+A complete release could be created with "Delivery.sh"
-I'm using it currently for internal usage and testing.
+I'm using it currently for internal usage and testing
-I have to create an ".venv" environment to simplify it.
+I have to create an ".venv" environment to simplify it

 ## **Tools**